-The Roseville Skating School is under the direction of the Roseville Parks and Recreation Department and is run in accordance with the ISI (Ice Skating Institute).
+The Roseville Skating School is under the direction of the Roseville Parks and Recreation Department and is run in accordance with the ISI (Ice Skating Industry).
 We are dedicated to provide a quality ice skating program for the recreational to advanced skaters.

 Our tot and beginner classes introduce children to the fundamentals of ice skating in a fun and relaxed atmosphere.
 To help make sure your skater is prepared and can have an enjoyable experience please read the recommendations below.